-Wanting to earn some money?
+Want to earn some money?

-Knowing where to shop for groceries!
+Find the best places to shop for groceries!

 Making friends is not as hard as it seems.
-I recommend joining fresher’s programmes that are available to you in Queen’s, such as iWelcome Week and International Buddy Schemes.
+I recommend joining freshers' programmes that are available to you at Queen’s, such as iWelcome Week and International Buddy Schemes.

 Find your interests

-Getting study materials
+Save money on study materials

 Textbooks cost a lot of money.
-Therefore, my advice is to borrow from the McClay Library.
-The library is very resourceful and you should be able to find your academic textbooks.
+My advice is to borrow from the McClay Library.
+The library is full of helpful resources and you should easily find your academic textbooks.